Language Theory

 But wait, even though that definition used mathematical symbols in part, there was a big informal piece between the curly braces.
 This can be a problem.
 Informal definitions lack precision.
 Like what even are floating point numerals?
 We can list as many examples as possible to get the idea.
 Maybe we can list them all, say something like { 0, 8, 3.5, 13.55, 3E8, 3.2E89, 5.111E+2, 21.34E-2, 1e-8, 2.55e+233, ...}.
 This is also not precise.
 Let’s try harder, with a definition:

-Also not very satisfying: it is very verbose, kind of confusing, and hard to tell if it is even right.
+Better, but still not very satisfying: it is very verbose, kind of confusing, and hard to tell if it is even right.
 It is “precise” but it is still informal !
 We need something better.
 Something formal.
-As it happens, we can do this!
-There are two major approaches:
+And people have in fact invented many formalisms for language definition in the past!
+The techniques fall into two main categories:

 Definition by Generation